 The key to building healthy soil for your turfgrass is to increase the organic matter in the soil and to add the nutrients that the plants require.
 Fortunately, many of the natural products used to fertilize turfgrass also add organic material to the soil.
 The main nutrients plants need are nitrogen (for growth and green color), phosphorus (for good root development) and potassium (for physiological functions).
 Complete fertilizers will contain all three of these.
-Look for three numbers on the package, which will indicate the percentage of nitrogen/phosphorus/potassium by weight in the product.
+Look for the three hyphenated numbers on the package, which will indicate the percentage of nitrogen/phosphorus/potassium (N-P-K) by weight in the product.

 If you've been using chemical lawn fertilizers and you look at the packaging, you may learn that they also supply nutrients to the soil as well as the grass.
 However, there are pronounced differences in the way synthetic and organic fertilizers work.
 Organic fertilizers don't dump the nutrients all at once but instead make the nutrients available slowly over time.
 Also, organic fertilizers don't contain ammonium nitrate, a product that reduces the number of earthworms in the soil.

 Applying Organic Fertilizer

 Of what are organic fertilizers made?
 Many are derived from animal manure from cows, horses or poultry.
 Others are plant-based, like seaweed, alfalfa meal, corn gluten and cottonseed meal.
 You need to read the label carefully since some fertilizers are labeled "natural" or even "organic" while containing synthetic chemical fertilizers.
 Generally, apply sufficient fertilizer to have 1 pound of nitrogen for every 1,000 square feet.
 However, some types of turfgrass require more nitrogen than others, so you'll want to factor in the amount of actual nitrogen needed by your turfgrass.